4. Merge and delete

 Merge using the Vamp UI

-- Go to the Blueprints page and click Add (top right)
+- In the Vamp UI, select the environment environment and go to the Blueprints page and click Add (top right)

 - Paste in the above blueprint and click Save.
 Vamp will store the blueprint and make it available for deployment